-I made an eggless bechamel, as eggs are not allowed in my husband’s diet, and to add more taste to it, I added anthotyro, which is the Greek equivalent to ricotta but in my opinion much tastier and smoked paprika, which gave a pinkish colour to the sauce and a wonderful taste.
-If you have no diet restrictions you can add feta instead of anthotyro, as well as eggs to the bechamel, which will make the dish even richer in taste.
+I made an eggless bechamel, as eggs are not allowed in my husband’s gallbladder diet, and to add more taste to it, I added anthotyros, which is a Greek whey cheese, equivalent to ricotta and added smoked sweet paprika, which gave a pinkish colour to the sauce and a wonderful taste.
+If you have no diet restrictions you can add feta instead of anthotyros, as well as eggs to the bechamel, which will make the dish even richer in taste.

 I was not planning to post this recipe so I did not take note of exact proportions of ingredients but trust me and don’t be afraid to follow what I suggest you use.
-To make the Becamel Sauce see step by step instuctions here.
 The bechamel must not be as thick as the usual bechamel but if it turns out thick, just add more milk to it and mix.

-Anthotyro and Smoked Paprika Deconstructed Pastitsio with Eggless Bechamel, recipe by Ivy
+Anthotyro and Smoked Paprika Deconstructed Pastitsio with Eggless Bechamel

 Preparation time: 10 minutes